Keeping Your Valuables Safe at the Beach

 Another important point about protecting your valuables that Chris hasn’t observed, but other readers have mentioned is that unfortunately, it’s not uncommon for an opportunistic thief to snatch your valuables when you step away from your beach towel or aren’t looking.
 To be safe, you really should keep your valuables with you at all times.

 So, what can you do to protect your valuables at the beach?
-I recommend that you purchase a dry bag that you can securely attach to your wrist or waist.
-Amazon has a very big selection of dry bags with reviews. ( I have a small dry box that I mentioned, but it’s too small for everything.
-So, I’m thinking about purchasing this dry bag for myself.)
-You might also check at your local sporting goods store.
+I recommend that you purchase a type of dry bag or waterproof pouch that you can securely attach to your wrist or waist.
+Amazon has a very big selection of dry bags and waterproof pouches with straps with hundreds of positive reviews.
+For example, this waterproof pouch with a waist strap gets great reviews.

 What other solutions do you have for protecting your valuables at the beach?